Sackville Lakes Provincial Park

 The North end of the lake provides great access for swimming and paddling.
 A public sand beach, playground, public splash pad, and Gazebo make it a great #family-friendly destination.
 This area is a short (~300m) walk along First Lake Trail from the Sackville Arena & Sackville Sports Stadium, making it a good #paddling access point for your canoe, kayak, or paddleboard.

-Multi-Use Walking Trails
+Multi-Use Trails

 The 3.5km Glen Slauenwhite Trail lines half of the lake counter-clockwise from the South end to the West end.
 This linear, non-looped trail means up-and-back routes only.
 The wide, compacted crusher dust trail is appropriate for ruggedized strollers, wheelchairs, and bicycles.
 A bicycle bell is a must, especially during peak times when the trail is most busy.
 Plenty of scenic benches line the trail, offering peaceful resting spots with views of First Lake.
-The trail is well marked and maintained thanks to the Sackville Lakes Park & Trails Association.
+The trail is well-marked and maintained thanks to the Sackville Lakes Park & Trails Association.

 Fenced Off-Leash Field

-Complimentary dog poop bags available at the main trailhead, and dogs are required to be on leash along the trails.
+Complimentary dog poop bags are available at the main trailhead, and dogs are required to be on leash along the trails.
 1km from the First Lake Dr. trailhead are 2 baseball fields and a third fenced-in area intended as an #off-leash field.
 The fields are directly accessible from the Glen Slauenwhite Trail.
 These fields can also be accessed directly from their own parking area off of First Lake Drive.

 Second Lake